Whiley/WhileyDocs/README.md

 includes:

-1) The Whiley Language Specification.
+1) *The Whiley Language Specification*.
 This gives a concise description of the language, including a grammar, semantics, typing rules and more.